 Four years ago, Cogan, her husband (who runs a photography gallery in New York City) and their young daughter relocated to Putnam Valley.
 Soon afterward, Cogan chanced upon studio space in Nelsonville.
 There, in her workroom, sheets and decorative runners are pinned to the walls.

 Describing the elements of one painting, “Beware of Childhood,” she says she was “thinking of childhood and what I’m relearning through my daughter: how big our emotions are, how scary.
 The unsteady ground, the whispering, fairy tales, beware, rumor, but still positive and so forgiving: birds and flowers.
 The work is left unfinished, as childhood is.”

 The Hudson Valley Center for Contemporary Art, at 1701 E. Main St., is open Friday to Sunday.
 See hvcca.org.
 Summer Lovin’ continues through July 31.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.